Skip Global navigation and goto content

 • Men who self-identify as gay or bisexual, or who have sex with men

-Persons meeting these criteria can receive no-cost monkeypox vaccines by contacting the Alachua County Health Department during regular business hours at (352) 334-8842 or after hours at (352) 334-7900.
+Persons meeting these criteria can receive no-cost monkeypox vaccines by contacting the Florida Department of Health in Alachua County (DOH-Alachua) during regular business hours at 352-334-8842 or after hours at 352-334-7900.